 All highway projects under consideration for funding through the TIP are scored using the Cape Cod Metropolitan Planning Organization (MPO)'s TIP Transportation Evaluation Criteria.
 These criteria were approved by the Cape Cod MPO in 2016 following the review and recommendation of the Cape Cod Joint Transportation Committee.
 To align with the recently updated 2020 RTP, the following new evaluation criterion was developed under the Economic Impact category; "Effect on the ability of the region's freight network to handle current and future freight needs".
 In March 2020, the Cape Cod MPO voted to approve this revision to the Transportation Evaluation Criteria.
 Projects are scored each spring based on the latest information available.
+Representatives from CCJTC, which includes each town's Department of Public Works (DPW) are invited to review project scores.
 The resulting project scores are one of the considerations in selecting projects for funding in the TIP.
 Other considerations include, but are not limited to:

-- Project impact on performance targets,
+- · Project impact on performance targets,

 - Project evaluation score,

 - Project readiness,

 - Project cost (in relation to available funding),

 - Project qualification for different funding programs,

 - Greenhouse gas (GHG) impacts,

 - Title VI/Equity, and

 - Community support.